This post may contain affiliate links. Please read my disclosure policy.

 This Slow Cooker Beef Stew is just what you need in your life.
 It’s brimming with tons of good-for-you ingredients and is so easy to make right in your crockpot.
 Simply combine everything in the slow cooker and let it work its magic!

-This stew is: hearty, flavorful, tender melt-in-your-mouth beef, and packed with veggies!
-It is also paleo-friendly, dairy-free, whole30 compliant and has no sugar added… does it get any better than that?
-I love making this soup at the beginning of the week and enjoy it all week long!
+This recipe is paleo, dairy-free, whole30 compliant, and has no sugar added.
+I love making this soup at the beginning of the week and enjoying leftovers all week long.